Gpx/future/state.md

 }
 ```

-What we have now is a component that handles a state and knows how to modify it but can be used everywhere.
+What we have now is a component that handles a state and knows how to modify it but can be used anywhere.

 We can modify `<Foo>` to use our new state:

 ```jsx
 function Foo(props) {